hmrc/mdtp-contributor-guidelines/CONTRIBUTING.md

 ## Repository Guidelines

-Repository-specific guidelines from the Owning Team go here, if necessary.
+Repository-specific guidelines go here, at the discretion of the Owning Team.